StinkyDubeau/hogs-api/API Documentation.md

 API_KEY=d45e6-25er8-e7833-d9877-arm44
 ```

 * API keys may be rolling in the future.
-This could deprecate old game builds.

-## Load a leaderboard with `get("/api/score")`.
+## Load a leaderboard with `get("/api/scores")`.
 Usage: Download a leaderboard with the columns that you include in your request.
 The result will be in descending order sorted by points unless otherwise specified with key `sort_by`.

-#### Special cases:
+### Narrowers:

+Narrowers are special keys which filter resulting leaderboards.
+You should use at least one, or else you will get a raw list of all scores in the database.

-`friendly_name` - When specified, the response will contain only that player's scores.
+- `friendly_name` - When specified, the response will contain only that player's scores.
+- `game_mode` - When specified, the response will only contain scores achieved in that game mode.
+- `level` - When specified, the response will only contain scores from that level.

 ### Example request

 ```
 {
-    "status": "200",
     "level": "c1_victoria",
     "user_id": "user_id_of_player_making_request",
     "sort_by": "points",